reportportal/agent-js-playwright/README.md

 });
 ```

 You can now add test attributes in test titles using `@tag` notation.
 This provides a succinct way to include metadata in test reports.
-Any `@tag` in a jest test title will be used as an attribute in ReportPortal, but won't appear in the final test title on ReportPortal.
+Any `@tag` in a playwright test title will be used as an attribute in ReportPortal, but won't appear in the final test title on ReportPortal.

 Example: